 In October, the House passed an updated version of the Heroes Act.
 The $2.2 trillion package maintains most key priorities from the previous version of the legislation that passed the House in May, but would add more funding for mental health.
-The APA press release on the legislation is here.
 The future of these provisions depends on the scope of whatever Covid relief package is ultimately negotiated between the House, Senate and White House.
 Key provisions of the bill include:

 - $8.5 billion for the Substance Abuse and Mental Health Services Administration to fund state mental health and substance abuse block grants, trauma-informed care and other services and supports for schoolchildren, suicide prevention and Certified Community Behavioral Health Clinics.

 - A 14% increase in Medicaid funding for states, as well as medical assistance under Medicaid for inmates during the 30-day period preceding their release.